Andrew-S-Rosen/mof_screen/README.md

 ## screener

-The main tool to initialize a screening workflow is the `pymofscreen.screener` clas, which is described below.
-At the bare minimum, must provide it the path to where the CIF files are located (`mofpath`), the base directory where the DFT screening results should be stored (`basepath`), and the name of the job submission script (`submit_script`).
+The main tool to initialize a screening workflow is the `pymofscreen.screener` class, which is described below.
+At the bare minimum, you must provide it the path to where the CIF files are located (`mofpath`), the base directory where the DFT screening results should be stored (`basepath`), and the name of the job submission script (`submit_script`).
 All the re and all errors to `basepath/errors`. sults will be written to the folder `basepath/results` and all errors to `basepath/errors`.
 By default, `screener` assumes that you want the CIF file to be converted to the Niggli-reduced unit cell, which can be changed via the `niggli` keyword.
 It also assumes that the stdout file is simply the basename of the Python submission script with a `.out` extension, which can be changed via `stdout_file`.
 Finally, there are the k-point details.
 By default, the workflow assumes you want a low-accuracy k-point per atom (KPPA) of 100 and a high-accuracy KPPA of 1000, which can be changed by changing `kppas`.
 Generally, `kpts_path` does not need to be altered unless you wish to manually specify the k-points for each CIF.

 ```python
 class screener():